-(B) Except in the case of the registered applicant (RA) certification and the first two year, renewable chemical dependency counselor assistant (CDCA) certification, a license or certificate that has lapsed may be restored if the individual applies for restoration no later than two years after the license or certificate has expired.
+(B) Except in the case of the registered applicant (RA) certification , the first two year, renewable chemical dependency counselor assistant (CDCA) certification, and certain military personnel and their spouses, a license or certificate that has lapsed may be restored if the individual applies for restoration no later than two years after the license or certificate has expired.

 (C) The board shall issue a restored license or certificate to an applicant upon payment of any renewal fees and completion of all continuing education requirements which are currently in effect at the time of restoration.

 (D) An individual shall not be required to take an examination as a condition of having a lapsed license or certificate restored if it is restored within two years of the date in which it lapsed.